 A conviction for a drunk driving offense can result in the loss of your Texas Driver License, career, freedom, and may result in thousands of dollars in surcharges.

-If you’re seeking a criminal defense lawyer to help you fight DWI charges in Harris County, Houston, or the surrounding areas, we recommend contact Houston DWI Lawyer Tad A. Nelson by calling 713-489-7373.
+If you’re seeking a criminal defense lawyer to help you fight DWI charges in Harris County, Houston, or the surrounding areas, we recommend that you immediately make contact with Houston DWI Lawyer Tad A. Nelson today!
+You can reach his law office by calling 713-489-7373.